dddraxxx/dddraxxx.github.io/_pages/about.md

 My research interest lies in Artificial Intelligence, especially its generalization, including: multi-modal and unsupervised methods, reliability and generalization of AI algorithms.
 Also, I am excited about AI applications in real life, like in medical diagnosis and theorem proving.

 I am now seeking a Ph.D. position.
+Feel free to contact me if you are interested in my research.